icatalud/dart-sdk-wiki-2/Branches-and-releases.md

 git new-branch --upstream origin/dev merge_my_awesome
 git cherry-pick #HASH_FROM_MASTER_THAT_NEEDS_CHERRY_PICKING
 ```
 Build and run the tests.
-If it does not merge cleanly please supply a patch (do a cl in the current workspace and upload it to rietveld.
+If it does not merge cleanly please supply a patch by fixing merge conflicts locally and uploading a cl to rietveld by doing git cl upload, link to the review from the merge request.

 ## Pushing to dev